CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 there is one dedicated class for each logical block.

-The top-level message also contains some Orekit-specific data that are mandatory for building some objects but is not present in the CCSDS messages.
+The top-level message also contains some Orekit-specific data that are mandatory for building some objects but are not present in the CCSDS messages.
 This includes for example IERS conventions, data context, and gravitational coefficient for ODM as it is sometimes optional in these messages.